Uday-Mahajan-Dev/Problem-solved/README.md

 Today I added a new java code which takes input in the array and returns the answer in descending order.

 This helps to understand more about for loops and Arrays.sort() function.

+PrimeDescending.java code helps to print prime number between 100-1000 in descending order.

+Here we run the for loop from 999 to 99 with decrementing i and also a nested j for loop whle the if statement check for if the value is prime or not and prints the result.